FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 .. -------------

 ..
 1. Should have already installed LaTeX and its supported packages on the host machine.
 .. #.
-Should be comfortable using a text editor of choice.
+Should be comfortable using a text editor of your choice.

 ..
 Author              : Harish Badrinath < harish [at] fossee [dot] in >
-   Internal Reviewer   :
+   Internal Reviewer   : Kiran Isukapatla < kiran [at] fossee [dot] in >
    External Reviewer   :
    Langauge Reviewer   :
    Checklist OK?       : <put date stamp here, if OK>